Josh Grant (footballer): Bristol Rovers

 On 18 July 2020, Grant signed for League One club Bristol Rovers, signing a three-year deal.
 He made his debut for the club on 5 September 2020, in a 3-0 League Cup defeat to Ipswich Town.
 On 14 November, Grant scored his first goal for the club, halving the deficit to 2–1 in an eventual 4–1 defeat to Fleetwood Town.

 Grant featured in all of Rovers' first ten matches in all competitions for the 2021–22 season before a recurring foot injury that he had suffered with the previous season forced him out of action.
-His return to action came on 7 November in a 2–2 FA Cup First Round draw at League One Oxford United, Grant being utilised in a less-familiar left wing-back role in which he impressed.
+His return to action came on 7 November in a 2–2 FA Cup first round draw at League One Oxford United, Grant being utilised in a less-familiar left wing-back role in which he impressed.
 His first league match back came the following week, Grant scoring his first goal of the season when he headed home a Harry Anderson cross at the back post to equalise as the Gas came from behind to defeat Northampton Town.
 Despite an impressive run of form over the winter months, Grant again suffered from injuries, this time in the knee, that saw him ruled out for a number of weeks in February.
 Grant made a return to first-team action in April 2022, the season ending in success as Rovers were promoted on the final day of the season, a 7–0 victory over Scunthorpe United seeing Rovers move into third place on goals scored.

 Having been limited to just ten minutes of action in the opening weeks of the 2022–23 season, manager Barton revealed in October 2022 that knee surgery would potentially be required.
 Having undergone the surgery the same month, Grant was ruled out of action for the remainder of the season.
+He was offered a new contract at the end of the season.
+On 25 May, it was confirmed that he had been signed a new one-year contract with the option for a further year.

+Prior to the commencement of the 2023–24 season, it was confirmed that Grant was returning to full training having featured in only one pre-season friendly.
+He made his return to first-team football as a substitute on the opening day of the season, his first appearance in nearly twelve months.
+He was released by the club at the end of the 2023–24 season.

+Wealdstone

+On 15 November 2024, Grant joined National League club Wealdstone.
+He was offered a new contract at the end of the 2024–25 season.

+Carlisle United

+In July 2025.
+Grant joined National League club Carlisle United on a one-year deal.